 The Indian power sector has an investment potential of Rs 15 trillion (US$ 225 billion) in the next 4–5 years, thereby providing immense opportunities in power generation, distribution, transmission, and equipment, according to Union Minister Mr Piyush Goyal.

 The government’s immediate goal is to generate two trillion units (kilowatt hours) of energy by 2019.
 This means doubling the current production capacity to provide 24x7 electricity for residential, industrial, commercial and agriculture use.

 The Government of India is taking a number of steps and initiatives like 10-year tax exemption for solar energy projects, etc., in order to achieve India's ambitious renewable energy targets of adding 175 GW of renewable energy, including addition of 100 GW of solar power, by the year 2022.
-The cumulative installed capacity of solar power in India has crossed the 4 Gigawatt mark as of June 30, 2015.
 The government has also sought to restart the stalled hydro power projects and increase the wind energy production target to 60 GW by 2022 from the current 20 GW.